Fornacula/HarIDSync/README.md

   - remote or local LDAP server _- tested with Samba4_(see: [Installing Samba](#installing-samba))

 ## Installation
+Candibox is available as debian package (see [releases](https://github.com/hitsa/candibox/releases) for further instructions) or read instructions below to install latest unstable version:

 First step is to clone the Gihub project